 Below you’ll find more information on these options, as well as links for completing the application processes.
 You should always be sure to take advantage of all your federal options before applying for alternative loans.

-Does your package include a Direct Federal Stafford Loan?
-If you have never had a Federal Stafford Loan, you can complete the required Entrance Counseling and Master Promissory Note online – your loan cannot be processed until you have completed both of these items.
-You will need your FSA ID to complete the Federal Direct Stafford Loan.
+Does your package include a Federal Direct Loan?
+If you have never had a Federal Direct Loan, you can complete the required Entrance Counseling and Master Promissory Note online – your loan cannot be processed until you have completed both of these items.
+You will need your FSA ID to complete the Federal Direct Loan.

 First-time Federal Nursing Loan borrowers need to complete entrance counseling and a master promissory note.
 Here’s how: